JeschkeLab/DeerLab/docsrc/source/api/dipolarkernel.rst

     *   ``'integral'`` - Uses MATLAB's ``integral()`` function.
 This method is accurate, but slow.

-    *   ``'grid'`` - Uses orientational averaging over a grid of orientations, using the number of orientations given in ``nKnots``.
+    *   ``'grid'`` - Uses orientation averaging over a grid of orientations, using the number of orientations given in ``nKnots``.
 This method is slow, and it converges very slowly with the number of orientations.

     *Default:* ``'fresnel'``